TrojanGYM: A Detector-in-the-Loop LLM for Adaptive RTL Hardware Trojan Insertion: Results and Discussion

+We first train Robust-GNN4TJ using all 884 clean designs together with the 3,536 HT-infected designs.
 Therefore, this observation also explains the effectiveness of the ensemble strategy.
 When all HT types, including HT1, are considered, the ensemble achieves an overall detection accuracy of 50\%.
 Excluding HT1, whose embeddings remain largely inseparable, further improves the accuracy to up to 60\%.

 Table~\ref{tab:gnn4tj_multi_setting} summarizes the detection results of GHOST-generated HT designs using the original GNN4TJ and Robust-GNN4TJ under single-model and ensemble settings.
 The original GNN4TJ frequently fails to detect HT designs and often encounters inference timeouts.
 Robust-GNN4TJ with a single model resolves the timeout issue but still fails to reliably identify HTs.
 In contrast, the ensemble version of Robust-GNN4TJ substantially improves detection performance, successfully identifying up to 60\% HT designs.